 Burdock (Arctium) is a flowering plant that has been a major part of various cultures for over hundreds of years.
-In Japan, its root is known as “gobo,” and is used in their cuisine.
-The Iroquois tribe of North America, on the other hand, dried and preserved the root for food during the winter.
-In Ancient China, burdock seeds were used to treat various conditions such as cough, fever, sore throat, arthritis and various digestive diseases.1
+In Japan, its root is known as “gobo,” and is used in their cuisine.1 The Iroquois tribe of North America, as well as other Native American groups, dried and preserved burdock for food during the winter.2 In China, burdock is traditionally used to help ease inflammation, as well as promote urination and clear toxic heat.3

-Fully grown, burdock can reach a height between 1 to 2 meters, and produces purple flowers that extend away from its bracts that bloom between June and October.
-The leaves are large, growing up to 50 centimeters in total size and have a whitish underside, making burdock an easy plant to identify.
+Fully grown, burdock can reach a height between 1 and 2 meters (3.2 to 6.5 feet), and produces purple flowers that extend away from its bracts that bloom between June and October.
+The leaves are large, growing up to 50 centimeters (19.6 inches) in total size and have a whitish underside, making burdock an easy plant to identify.4

 Health Benefits of Burdock Root

 Burdock contains a mixture of vitamins, minerals and a unique type of fiber to help promote your health.
 Research has shown that this root can benefit you in several ways, such as: